Geophysical & Astrophysical Fluid Dynamics

 Geophysical & Astrophysical Fluid Dynamics is a bimonthly peer-reviewed scientific journal covering applications of fluid dynamics in the fields of astrophysics and geophysics.
 It was established in 1970 as Geophysical Fluid Dynamics, obtaining its current name in 1977.
-It is published by Taylor & Francis and the editor-in-chief is Andrew Soward (Newcastle University).
+It is published by Taylor & Francis.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.451.